adampielak/single-shorewall/README.md

 Shorewall Single Interface
 ==========================

-Shorewall connfiguration files for a single interface setup with blacklists enabled.
-This is designed for use on a Linux VPS.
+Shorewall configuration for outmail-sf and outmail-ny

 #### Current Rules

-* ssh
+* ssh from known IP (DNS) only
-* http, https
+* SMTP from known network
+* webmin access from known network

 # Installtion